rmrt1n/rmrt1n.github.io/src/articles/cli-login/cli-login.md

 [^5]: Check out [the section on ECDH](https://cryptobook.nakov.com/asymmetric-key-ciphers/ecdh-key-exchange) from the [Practical Cryptography for Developers](https://cryptobook.nakov.com/) book for more details on how the algorithm works.
 It's also a great resource for learning about cryptography in general without going too deep into the maths.

 [^6]: This post assumes you know about RSA and basic cryptography concepts.
 It's fine if you don't, but the concepts explained will make more sense if you do.
-Here's a good [introduction to cryptography article](https://www.comparitech.com/blog/information-security/cryptography-guide/) that explains the basic concepts as well as resources if you want to learn further.
+Here's a good [introduction to cryptography article](https://www.comparitech.com/blog/information-security/cryptography-guide/) that explains the basic concepts, as well as resources if you want to learn further.

 [^7]: If I'm using a third-party library like [@noble/curves](https://github.com/paulmillr/noble-curves), I'll use [X25519](https://en.wikipedia.org/wiki/Curve25519) for ECDH.
 I'm not an expert in ECC, and most of my algorithm/curve choices are based on [this blog post on choosing an elliptic curve signature algorithm](https://soatok.blog/2022/05/19/guidance-for-choosing-an-elliptic-curve-signature-algorithm-in-2022/).
 Although it's about digital signatures ([ECDSA](https://cryptobook.nakov.com/digital-signatures/ecdsa-sign-verify-messages)), I still find it helpful for ECDH.